 In addition, it is possible to activate the Drying of jointless floors function.
 In connection with this, the function block parameters are listed which appear after activating this function block.
-They determine the drying process: the first heating up phase always starts with a flow temperature of 25 °C. In the course of 24 hours, this temperature is raised by the value entered in Temperature rise, i.e. the default setting causes the temperature to rise to 30 °C within the first 24 hours.
-If the Maximum temperature is reached, it is kept constant for the number of days entered in Maintaining time for maximum temperature.
+They determine the drying process: the first heating up phase starts at the entered Start temperature, which has a flow temperature of 25 °C in its default setting.
+In the course of 24 hours, this temperature is raised by the value entered in Temperature rise, i.e. the default setting causes the flow temperature set point to rise to 30 °C. If the Maximum temperature is reached, it is kept constant for the number of days entered in Maintaining time for maximum temperature.
 The Temperature reduction determines the temperature reduction downwards.
 If the Temperature reduction is set to 0, the temperature maintaining phase moves directly to automatic mode.

-The drying function is activated by changing the setting STOP to START after Temperature reduction.
-The course of the drying process can be monitored in the information level over the icon of flow temperature display () of the associated heating circuit:
+The drying function is activated by changing the setting STOP to START temperature build-up phase (START on the display).
+The restarting stages START temperature maintaining phase (== START on the display) and START temperature reduction phase (=== START on the display) can be selected to continue an interrupted drying process.
+The course of the drying process can be monitored in the information level over the icon of flow temperature display (\) of the associated heating circuit:

-Temperature build-up phase Temperature maintaining phase Temperature reducing phase
+Temperature build-up phase Temperature maintaining phase Temperature reduction phase